kailash-manasarovar/statement/docs/timeline/2024/august.md

 ![](../../content/whatsapps/trish-1.jpg){width=35%}

-- I'm reply candidly with her on WhatsApp chats.
+- I reply candidly.
-- It's astonishing to me to read these chats that reveal how something evil has gotten a hold of my mind and how I'm constantly rewriting it into love.
+- It's astonishing to read these chats that reveal how something evil has gotten a hold of my mind and how I'm constantly rewriting it into love.
 - Nevertheless, I know that was happening to me, which is bad, has happened to her.

 ![](../../content/whatsapps/trish-2.jpg){width=35%}